tflori/angular-translator/docs/TranslationLoader.md

 }
 ```

+The load method gets an object with all options set in the `loaderOptions` configuration plus the key `language` and
+the key `module`.
+An example how to use this information can be found in the `TranslationLoaderJson` source.

 ## Static loader example

 Maybe you want to send only one javascript file for performance reasons and the translations should be included.
 Here